 A strategic way to make your team better is to understand the nature of your work environment and create the right conditions for improvement.
 Plan your actions in the light of how your organization operates and what is considered important.
 Be realistic about the shortcomings as well as the strengths.
 Create a framework to organize your thoughts and how to assess your particular situation.

-First, think about the key elements that will impact your team-building exercise.
+First, think about the key elements are that will impact your team-building exercise.
 What makes your situation unique?
 Is the urgency for change high or low?
 Are the resources limited or plentiful?
 Is the organization supportive of your leadership or resistive?

 Second, realize you can only control the framework you use.
 The actual facts on the ground are what they are; you simply need to make a bad situation better or a good situation great!